 Account for a shift in digital content consumption

-The U.S. in this moment is variable, some states are re-opening in phases while closures & stay-at-home orders have been extended for others.
+The U.S. at this moment is variable, some states are re-opening in phases while closures & stay-at-home orders have been extended for others.
 Regardless, most companies have shifted marketing budget & advertising spend to support increased online communication.
-We are all on our smartphones daily including your followers: “87% of US consumers, and 80% of UK consumers say they’re consuming more content.
+We are all on our smartphones daily including your followers: “87% of US consumers and 80% of UK consumers say they’re consuming more content.
 And they are doing so mostly via broadcast TV, online videos, and online TV streaming.” (source) Use your time & resources towards ensuring your social media & digital platforms are refreshed, up-to-date and keeping your audience informed – first and foremost.
 Everything from store hours, current website information or latest company news or updates are vital in keeping people informed.
 Every little form of digital communication is necessary!

 Engage through creativity

-Social media engagement by definition measures the public shares, likes and comments for an online business.
+Social media engagement by definition measures the public shares likes and comments for an online business.
 Look at your company’s social media accounts that are currently in use and determine the most active platform from this engagement standpoint.
 Whether it’s Instagram or Linkedin, begin to think through how or what you can share that will communicate best with this audience.
-In a recent report from Unruly.com they tested a number of brands who took the leap in creating campaigns during COVID-19, what they found is that, “it seems the best thing to do right now for brands is to be brave and to acknowledge the impact that COVID-19 is having on their customers and how they can help and offer support.”
+In a recent report from Unruly.com, they tested a number of brands who took the leap in creating campaigns during COVID-19, what they found is that, “it seems the best thing to do right now for brands is to be brave and to acknowledge the impact that COVID-19 is having on their customers and how they can help and offer support.”
 Get creative – use your tools to the best of your ability from live videos, stories, sharing blogs or promoting email sign-ups, right now a thoughtful, authentic idea is a good one!

 Stay virtually connected

 A recent report came out that the video conference platform Zoom had roughly “300 million daily meeting participants.”
 Connectivity is ingrained in our culture.
 We found personally that our teams are more apt to join a video conference on a weekly basis to meet and keep up with one another.
-A company can also look to this form of marketing as a way to drive conversation in the place of canceled events.
+A company can also look to this form of marketing as a way to drive the conversation in the place of canceled events.
 Internally, businesses can use it to keep employee morale up by hosting “virtual” group events or gatherings.

 Spread the hype of hyperlocal marketing.